mia-platform/miactl/docs/30_commands.md

 Delete a single Marketplace item

 You need to specify either:
-- the itemId and the version, respectively  (recommended)
+- the itemId and the version, via the respective flags (recommended)
 - the ObjectID of the item with the flag object-id

 Passing the ObjectID is expected only when dealing with deprecated Marketplace items missing the itemId and/or version fields.
-Otherwise, it is preferable to pass the tuple itemId-version.
+Otherwise, it is preferable to pass the tuple companyId-itemId-version.

+The companyID must be passed via the flag company-id when not set in the context.

 ```
-miactl marketplace delete --item-id some-item --version '1.0.0'
+miactl marketplace delete { --item-id item-id --version version } | --object-id object-id [flags]...
 ```

 ### apply